-R&D Regulatory Affairs Graduate Programme
+Join the R&D Regulatory Affairs Graduate Programme

-Structure of the programme
+About the programme

 Meet Programme Manager Jakob Wolter

-- Developing and submitting marketing applications for new products, product changes and clinical trials, etc.
+- Developing and submitting marketing applications for new products, product changes and clinical trials etc.

 - Working closely with other areas in Novo Nordisk to ensure that regulatory angles are covered in their projects